-The general capabilities encompass knowledge, skills, behaviours and dispositions that will assist students to live and work successfully in the 21st century.
-They play a significant role in realising the goals set out in the Melbourne Declaration on Educational Goals for Young Australians (MCEETYA) 2008 that all young people in Australia should be supported to become successful learners, confident and creative individuals, and active and informed citizens.
+The general capabilities in the Australian curriculum encompass knowledge, skills, behaviours and dispositions that will assist students to live and work successfully in the 21st century.
+They play a significant role in realising the goals set out in the Melbourne Declaration on Educational Goals for Young Australians (MCEETYA) 2008, that all young people in Australia should be supported to become successful learners, confident and creative individuals, and active and informed citizens.
+Australian educators using the program should note that the lesson content aligns with the Australian curriculum.

-THERE ARE SEVEN GENERAL CAPABILITIES
+THERE ARE SEVEN GENERAL CAPABILITIES IN THE AUSTRALIAN CURRICULUM

 - Literacy.

 - Numeracy.

 - Information and communication technology capability.

 - Critical and creative thinking.

 - Personal and social capability.

 - Ethical understanding.

-- Inter-cultural understanding.
+- Intercultural understanding.

-The "Big Talks for Little People" Pack engages strongly with the content of the general capabilities.
-For example, students in reading and compiling figures about school bullying will be engaging with literacy and numeracy and in developing skills around inclusiveness will be enhancing inter-cultural understanding.
+The 'Big Talks for Little People" program engages strongly with the content of the general capabilities in the Australian curriculum.
+For example, students, when reading and compiling figures about school bullying, will be engaging with literacy and numeracy.
+In developing skills around inclusiveness, students will be enhancing their own intercultural understanding.